yuvidcreator/Fonts-Optimization-Python-Docker/README.md

 --  As per "required_chars.txt" file's chars, optimise, compress all possible font files from "fonts" directory and save them in "output" directory.
 --  Finally, use the "output" directory's fonts to generate PDF report using "WeasyPrint" (for Python) or any of your choice of package.

-# Benefit -- Why, "only used characters" specific "Font Files" optimiztion is necessary?
+# Benefit -- Why, "only used characters" specific "Font Files"" optimiztion is necessary?

 --  Speedily rendering html contnet before PDF generation.
 --  better allocation of resources (CPU, Memory) for PDF generation.